 So, you think your electric motor failed from being overloaded.
 After verifying that the failure is due to an overload, you must find the source and correct the issue before installing your replacement motor.
-After a little investigation, you'll find that a motor will never fail without reason.

 Some common causes of electric motor overload are:

 - Too much load on the shaft, whether from misalignment, worn bearings, or not enough torque to drive the output equipment.
+For example, we’ve seen this happen in an industrial laundry facility.
+If a particularly heavy load requires more torque than the motor can bear, the motor can only be overloaded for so long before it overloads.

 - Too little input voltage, causing the motor to attempt to draw more current, overcompensating so it can provide enough torque at the output.